Astra Sharma: Career

-2011–2014: Career beginnings
+2011–2014: The beginnings

 Sharma made her ITF Circuit debut in October 2011, after qualifying in Kargoorlie.
 In 2012, Sharma played just four tournaments, without a win.
 In March 2013, she reached the quarterfinals in doubles at an ITF event in Sydney.
 In 2014, she competed in qualifying in three tournaments across the U.S., making the main draw in just one, where she lost in the first round.

 In 2015, Sharma played just three tournaments on the ITF Circuit, reaching the quarterfinal or better in all three.
 She won her first title in July 2015 at Sharm El Sheikh, Egypt.
 Sharma ended the season with a singles rank of 787.
 She also received a scholarship to Vanderbilt University, graduating in 2018, majoring in medicine, Health and Society, along the way helping the Commodores win their first NCAA team tournament in 2015, with various honors such as a selection to the 2014 SEC All Freshman team and being the 2017 SEC Player of the Year.
 Originally intent on becoming an orthopedic surgeon, she decided not to continue in medical school as her professional tennis career took off.
-Still in 2022, she used a partnership between the WTA and the University of Florida to earn a Master's degree in Applied Physiology and Kinesiology.
+Still in 2022, she used a partnership between the WTA and the University of Florida to earn a master's degree in Applied Physiology and Kinesiology.

-2016–2018: ITF Circuit
+2016–2018: ITF Circuit success

 In 2016, Sharma competed on the European ITF Circuit.
 She experienced little singles success but partnering Frances Altick, won two doubles titles in July.

-She commenced the next season in June, qualifying and making the main draw in Sumter, USA.
-Across July and August 2017, Sharma won her second and third ITF titles in Târgu Jiu and Graz.
+She commenced the next season in June, qualifying and making the main draw in Sumter, U.S. Across July and August 2017, Sharma won her second and third ITF titles in Târgu Jiu and Graz.
 She ended the year with a singles rank of 440.

 In 2018, Sharma competed mostly on ITF events across North America.
-In March, she reached the final of the ITF Orlando.
+In March, she reached the final of the ITF event in Orlando.
 In June and July, she won her fourth and fifth singles titles in Baton Rouge and Gatineau, Canada.
 In October, she returned to Australia and reached the quarterfinals in three consecrative tournaments.
 Sharma ended 2018 with a singles rank of 225.